Jamaican Fried Dumplings or “Johnny Cakes” are crispy on the outside and perfectly soft on the inside.

 Lastly, cut the dough into six pieces and formed each pieces into a ball.
 Add the balls to the heated oil and let then fry.
 Drain them on a paper towel and enjoy while it is warm.

-My Amazon Selections
+My Amazon Selections:

 Jamaican Fried Dumplings Recipe